hashicorp/terraform-website/content/source/docs/enterprise/admin/general.html.md

 ~> **Note:** This setting is available in Terraform Enterprise versions v202005-1 or later.
 It is currently supported for the following VCS providers: GitHub.com, GitHub.com (OAuth), GitHub Enterprise, Bitbucket Cloud, Azure DevOps Server, Azure DevOps Services.

 By default, this setting is disabled because Terraform Enterprise assumes that forks of a trusted repository are not necessarily themselves trusted.
 Enabling this setting may allow Terraform Enterprise to execute malicious code or expose sensitive information through [speculative plans][] on pull requests that originated from a repository fork.

+## Default Global Remote State

+This settings effects the `global_remote_state` field on a Workspace **during** Workspace creation.

+If the `global_remote_state` parameter is passed when a Workspace is being created, than this setting is ignored.
+When the `global_remote_state` parameter is **not** passed when a Workspace is being created, then the value of `global_remote_state` is set to the value of this setting.

+This setting defaults to `true`.
+Which implies that the `global_remote_state` of a Workspace, when the parameter is not passed, will default to `true`.
+If this is updated to `false`, then that would mean that `global_remote_state` of a Workspace, when the parameter is not passed, will default to `false`.